 Virtual machines play a crucial role in maintaining security and executing code from various computers within the network.
 Different blockchains employ different types of virtual machines and state transition machines.
 Here are notable examples:

-- Ethereum 2.0, EOS, Dfinity, and Polkadot leverage the Web Assembly Virtual Machine (WASM).
+• Ethereum 2.0, EOS, Dfinity, and Polkadot use the Web Assembly Virtual Machine (WASM).

-The protocols layer of the web3 stack forms the backbone of decentralized web operations, enabling secure consensus, efficient participation, and effective execution of code.
+The protocols layer of the web3 stack forms the backbone of decentralized web operations, enabling secure consensus, efficient participation, and effective code execution.

 Layer 2 – Utilities: Empowering the Decentralized Web

-The utilities layer within the web3 stack encompasses a range of essential components that contribute to the functionality and effectiveness of the decentralized web.
+The utility layer within the web3 stack has different essential components that contribute to the functionality and effectiveness of the decentralized web.
 Let’s explore the key elements of this layer:

 Multi-signature

-Multi-signature functionality plays a crucial role in the web3 stack, providing enhanced security for transactions.
+Multi-signature functionality plays a crucial role in the web3 stack, providing enhanced transaction security.
 Each transaction requires a unique signature from multiple users before it can be sent.

 Users can determine the number of signatures or requirements needed before creating an address.
 This technology, pioneered by BitGo, is widely adopted within the web3 architecture due to its importance in ensuring secure transactions.